trevenue44/identify-digit/README.md

 - The `make_shift()` function helps shift the writings to different locations of the image.
 The digits would not always be in the middle of the image.
 - These functions would be used to create different variations of the 60,000 training examples.
 - The final dataset that'd be used to train the models would be a combination of all these variations.

+Check the file named [model_creation](./model/model_creation.ipynb) for more information on how I'm really doing the building

 ## Tools and Technologies
 - [Scikit-Learn](https://scikit-learn.org/)